What is the Responsible Conduct of Research and Scholarship about?

 How did LSA design training?

-LSA decided to leverage the Wolverine Access system and offer courses, so that the normal tracking mechanism (course registration, grades, service indicators) can help with record keeping.
+LSA leverages the Wolverine Access system and offers courses, so the normal tracking mechanism (course registration, grades, service indicators) can help with record keeping.
 We developed University Course UC 415 (for natural sciences) and UC 416 (for social sciences) to satisfy the training requirement.
 These one-credit courses allow departments to offer a section of the course, if they do not already have a course that covers the topics.
+Effective Fall 2014, most LSA departments incorporated RCRS training into specific departmental courses to satisfy the Rackham requirement.

 Are there other courses that satisfy the requirement?

 Some departments teach their own course that covers the RCRS topics.
-Currently Chemistry, Economics, Earth and Environmental Sciences, Political Science, Psychology, and Statistics have a course that satisfies the requirement.
+Currently Chemistry, Economics, Ecology and Evoluntionary Biology, Earth and Environmental Sciences, MCDB, Political Science, Psychology, Sociology, and Statistics have a course that satisfies federal the requirement.
 Some other LSA departments (MCDB, Biophysics) ask students to take PIBS 503 as part of their regular program requirements.

-If a department wants to have a course reviewed to offer as an RCRS course, please send the syllabus to Paula Hathaway (email@example.com).
+If a department wants to have a course reviewed to offer as an RCRS course, please send the syllabus to Linda Chadwick (email@example.com).

 How long is training?